3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 • Explain the importance of treating your book of business as your own professional practice.

-• Identify how financial advisors allocate their time and the activities that drive success.
+• Describe how financial advisors allocate their time and identify the activities that drive success.

 • Apply effective strategies to build, grow, and maintain a client base.

-• Utilize networking strategies to expand your reach and acquire new clients.
+• Apply networking and client outreach strategies to expand your professional reach.

-• Recognize the traits and habits of successful financial advisors.
+• Recognize the key traits and habits of successful financial advisors.

-• Create a personalized business plan that outlines your goals, strategies, and focus areas.
+• Create a personalized business plan that outlines goals, strategies, and focus areas.

 Establishing Your Own Business/Professional Practice

-In order to be successful in your role, you need to build your business.
-Whether you work for a bank, finance company or your own financial planning firm, you need to view your client portfolio as your own business.
+To be successful in your role, you need to build your business.
+Whether you work for a bank, finance company, or your own financial planning firm, you need to view your client portfolio as your own business.
 This chapter will address maintaining your client relationships and strategies on how to grow your business to ensure your success.

 A book of business is the list of clients maintained by someone who provides specialized professional services, such as financial services.
 Ideally, the professional regularly adds clients and customers to keep their book of business growing (Kolakowski, 2020).